ibm-cloud-architecture/governed-ml-ops/README.md

 <br>
    <i> Role </i>: This step needs to be executed by `ModelDataEngineer`

    - 3.c.1.
-Log into Openpages as ModelDataEngineer, navigate to the tasks section and click on the model number obtained from Model Governance Initiation module.
+Log into Openpages as ModelDataEngineer, navigate to the tasks section and click on your model name obtained from Model Governance Initiation module.

    - 3.c.2.
 Click on Data Sourcing view, fill out the necessary fields (Training Data Asset Name, Training Data Quality Flag (indicating whether the training data quality is acceptable or not)).
       - Training Data Asset Name: Provide the name of the virtualized data set that you created using Data Virtualization and added to the catalog.